rosensilva/ballerina-samples/ballerina-swagger/README.md

 ```

-With that, we have completed the implementation of the Pet store web service.
+With that, we have completed the implementation of the pet store web service.

 ## <a name="testing"></a> Testing